San Diego Coastkeeper Accomplishments

 Supported coalition effort, led by Environmental Health Coalition, that resulted (after a decade of advocacy) in regulatory ruling that will allow for the closure of South Bay Power Plant.
 The plant has damaged the sensitive South Bay ecosystem for decades.

-IPR DEMONSTRATION PROJECT
+POTABLE REUSE DEMONSTRATION PROJECT

 Forced City of San Diego to invest ~$14M in a demonstration project to prove the viability of reclaiming wastewater to augment local drinking water supplies and regional assessment to identify opportunities to develop water reclamation capacity throughout San Diego.
 Potable reuse could provide one of the most cost-effective and environmentally friendly options to enhance local water supplies.

 San Diego Coastkeeper has helped the City of San Diego reduce sewage spills by 90 percent since 2001.
+In 2011, our volunteers indentified a three-million gallon sewage spill in Los Penasquitos Lagoon.
+Our action resulted in new sewage infrastructure investments by the City of San Diego to prevent future spills.

 WATER QUALITY MONITORING PROGRAM